 Here, you can find more information about the courses in the second year.

 In the first half year every student can expand their knowledge with subjects that are not taught as part of your own study programme.
 The TU Delft offers several minors and electives for this part of the programme.
+It is also possible to do a minor at another University or to study abroad for half a year.

 The second part of the year consists mostly of advanced courses in petroleum engineering and mining engineering and a Field Exploration Project.
 The final step in the programme is the Bachelors Thesis.